 You play as a knight type, leaping right into a castle full of nasties.
 When you die, and you will die, you return as one of that warrior's descendants.
 The castle will be different, as will the class of your character.
 While you have to start from scratch every time, you can unlock bonuses by collecting gold from chests in the castle.

 This is the bit that makes it more accessible than a true roguelike game, where you really have to start from square one when you die.

 - CPU: 2GHz

 - GPU: Nvidia HD 4450

-Don't Starve is a cracking little game where you wander around in a slightly twisted nightmarish world, exploring and picking up supplies to try to survive, day by day.
-When the sun goes down, awful creatures start prowling around the shadows.
+Don't Starve is an outrageous little game where you wander around in a somewhat twisted nightmarish world, exploring and picking up supplies to try to survive, day by day.
+When the sun goes down, awful creatures start prowling in the shadows.
 If you don't build a fire, you're a goner.

-There are some nice visual effects in don't starve, but as a predominantly 2D near-top-down game, it's happy to work with all but the most basic laptops.
+There are some nice visual effects in Don’t Starve, but as a predominantly 2D near-top-down game, it's happy to work with all but the lowest powered laptops.

 - CPU: Intel Core 2 Duo